zkWildfire/OpenSslMcve/README.md

     * See `x86_64cpuid.asm:186` (created during the build process of OpenSSL) for where AVX-512 support is suppressed on Skylake-derived architectures
-    * Also see `crypto/poly1305/asm/poly1305-x86_64.pl` in the OpenSSL source code for further details on how the AVX-512 code path is not used on Skylake X-derived architectures
+    * Also see `crypto/poly1305/asm/poly1305-x86_64.pl` in the OpenSSL source code for further details on why the AVX-512 code path is not used on Skylake X-derived architectures
 * The host OS must be Windows
     * This bug occurs as a result of failing to follow the x64 calling